 documentary - music changes everything

 Music Changes Everything is a decade-long chronicle of the community, families and individual lives impacted by BRAVO - an ensemble- based, classical music curriculum for underserved youth.
 The program began in fall 2013 at Rosa Parks Elementary in North Portland and is a tuition-free youth orchestra that meets for ten hours a week during the school year.
-The documentary is currently in production and aims to develop a deeper understanding of how an intensive discipline in the arts can shape a child's life.
+The documentary is currently in production and aims to develop a deeper understanding of how an intensive discipline in music can shape a child's life.

 Established in 1975 by Jose Antonio Abreu, El Sistema is Venezuela’s national system of youth orchestras serving each year more than 400,000 children, over 80% of whom live in poverty.